MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - [Azure Virtual WAN](https://docs.microsoft.com/azure/virtual-wan/virtual-wan-about) is a Microsoft-managed solution that provides end-to-end global transit connectivity by default.
 Virtual WAN hubs eliminate the need to manually configure network connectivity.
 For example, you don't need to set up user-defined routing (UDR) or network virtual appliances (NVAs) to enable global transit connectivity.

 - Virtual WAN greatly simplifies end-to-end network connectivity in Azure and cross-premises by creating a [hub-and-spoke network architecture](https://docs.microsoft.com/azure/virtual-wan/virtual-wan-global-transit-network-architecture).
-The architecture spans multiple Azure regions and on-premises locations (any-to-any connectivity) out of the box, as depicted in this figure:
+The architecture spans multiple Azure regions and on-premises locations (any-to-any connectivity) out of the box, as shown in this figure:

   ![Diagram that illustrates a global transit network with Virtual WAN.](./media/global-transit.png)